Prady2309/Car-Rental-Management/README.md

-# prady
-Car rental management
+# Car rental management by prady

 This is C++ program developed in TurboC IDE.
 This project works as user interface for both admin and customer.